rfwarn/TradingView-Alpaca-Bridge/README.md

 **Operation:**

 - Built on python 3.11.
 Tested and works natively on windows 10/11 and Amazon Linux 2023 using Python 3.9.
 Docker not recommended or thoroughly tested, but there if you want to use it.
+- **CAUTION**: Do not run tests during trading hours.
+By design, it should only be placing orders with the paper account, but if you are doing analysis on it that could skew the results if not caught.
 - Settings are located in [default_settings.py](default_settings.py).
 AlpacaTVBridge needs to be restarted for any changes in settings to take effect.
-  - WARNING: If changing from real back to paper trading and vice versa in the main settings or per stock settings, make sure you close out your current positions if there are any open for the stocks being changed as the program doesn't check or account for changes like that.
+  - **WARNING**: If changing from real back to paper trading and vice versa in the main settings or per stock settings, make sure you close out your current positions if there are any open for the stocks being changed as the program doesn't check or account for changes like that.
   - Copy defaultSettings.py to settings.py so future updates don't change your settings.
 - Best use case currently is opening and closing long positions.
 - Uses TradingView webhook.
 Can use [ngrok](https://ngrok.com/), a cloud service (Links and examples to come!), etc. to connect webhook trigger to order action on Alpaca using their API.